sameedj/sameedj/README.md

 👋 **Hi, I'm Sameed**

 I'm currently a Financial Analyst in the Finance and Operations team at Reggora.
 I like working on various different projects on topics that interest me with Excel, SQL, and Tableau.
 I am most passionate and interested in SQL and my first projects on Github were all completed with MySQL as well.
 I've self-learned SQL, Tableau, and Excel through Codecademy, Treehouse, and DataCamp.
-The next language I am working on learning is Python specifically for data analysis.
+The next language I am working on learning is Python for data analysis.

 Originally I am from San Jose, CA where I was born and raised.
 I hold a BS in Business Administration from the Haas School of Business at UC Berkeley.